 - Car seats have an expiration date — after that, they’re no longer considered safe to use

-- Might be missing the manual, and you cannot properly use a car seat without having the complete manual
+- Might be missing the manual, and you cannot properly use a safety seat without having the complete manual

 - Buying a car seat online can often save you a lot of money.
 Online retailers like Amazon often have prices far below list price, on top of free shipping and returns.